Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/05-application.md

 ![Three rectilinear mazes.
 Maze A is 3 by 3 with a simple path through.
 Maze B is 10 by 5 with a slightly more circuitous path.
 Maze C is 30 by 10 with a complex path.](images/graphs_application_mazes.png)
 *Fig. Three rectilinear mazes of varying complexity.*

-We'll keep things uncomplicated and restrict our mazes to a single level, rectilinear maze.
+We'll keep things less complicated and restrict our mazes to a single level, rectilinear maze.
 There will be a single starting location, and single exit.
 We could use text, an image, or even a 3D model to describe the maze, but for our purposes, text will be the easiest to work with.

 Consider the first maze depicted above.
 We can describe it as a series of rows and columns, where each cell is either a wall or a passage.
 We could use the following structure to describe the maze: